Introduction to Brute Force Attack

 1. Directory Guessing Brute Force Attack

-For example, If there is a bank named XYZ which has a login page for users to perform various transactions.
-This directory attack allows an attacker to create a duplicate page and ask users to login with their credentials and the user cannot differentiate between those websites.
-Once credentials are entered a software will be installed automatically which helps them to have complete control on the page.
-This way money can be transferred to anonymous accounts.
+For example, If there is a bank named XYZ, which has a login page for users to perform various transactions.
+This directory attack allows an attacker to create a duplicate page and ask users to login with their credentials, and the user cannot differentiate between those websites.
+Once credentials are entered a software will be installed automatically, which helps them to have complete control of the page.
+This way, money can be transferred to anonymous accounts.

-For this, they mainly focus on folders which have insecure software by guessing methods.
+For this, they mainly focus on folders that have insecure software by guessing methods.
 The most common guesses will be like:

 2. Password Guessing Brute Force Attack

 Password guessing attacks are most common in websites and web servers.
-In this, the attackers use vectors or software to compromise websites which involves trying multiple combinations of user id and password until they find one with the right data.
-Once entered they can compromise the site with phishing or malicious software.
+In this, the attackers use vectors or software to compromise websites which involves trying multiple combinations of user IDs and passwords until they find one with the right data.
+Once entered, they can compromise the site with phishing or malicious software.

-Most attacks are done by using the most commonly used user id and password combinations.
-They also manipulate the data related to the website to easily grab the details.
+Most attacks are made by using the most commonly used user id and password combinations.
+They also manipulate the data related to the website to grab the details easily.

 - WordPress wp-admin/wp-login.php login page